microsoft/live-share-sdk/samples/javascript/03.live-canvas-demo/README.md

 Upon loading, if there is no `/#{id}` in the URL, it will create one and insert it into the URL.\
 You can copy this URL and paste it into new browser tabs to test Live Share using a local server.\

-### `npm run build`

-Builds the app for production to the `build` folder.\

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

 ## Testing the app in Teams

 ### Create a ngrok tunnel to allow Teams to reach your tab app